 Here’s a quick breakdown of the different kinds of gloves material:

-Cowhide is versatile and is known to provide the right balance of durability, dexterity, comfort, and abrasion resistance.
-A lot of the MIG welding gloves on the market are made from top-grain cowhide.
+Cowhide is versatile and can provide the right balance of durability, dexterity, comfort, and abrasion resistance.

 Deerskin gloves provide the most comfortable fit – which boosts dexterity when handling the welding gun.